Sean Chapman: Television

-His television work is extensive, including leading roles in many single dramas and TV plays, including the films Made in Britain, CH4, and Contact.
+Chapman’s television work is extensive, with leading roles in numerous single dramas and TV plays, including the films Made in Britain, Contact, and No Further Cause for Concern, all directed by Alan Clarke.

 One of his earlier television appearances was as Coleman, part of a kidnapping gang in the hard-hitting police drama The Professionals; episode The Acorn Syndrome (1980).
+He also played Andrews, in a 1978 episode of Grange Hill.

-Other leading roles in television include The New Statesman (BBC), The Black and Blue Lamp (BBC), No Further Cause For Concern (BBC), Ellington (ITV), Peak Practice (ITV), Kavanagh QC (ITV), Midsommer Murders (ITV), Trial and Retribution V (ITV) and Murphy's Law (ITV).
+Other leading roles in television include The New Statesman (BBC), The Black and Blue Lamp (BBC), No Further Cause For Concern (BBC), Ellington (ITV), Peak Practice (ITV), Kavanagh QC (ITV), Midsomer Murders (ITV), Trial and Retribution V (ITV) and Murphy's Law (ITV).
 He has also featured in various episodes of French & Saunders and in Absolutely Fabulous.
 He appeared in the episode The Raven in the Foregate from the third series of Cadfael in 1997 as a medieval murder suspect and spy.

 Chapman played Peter Tracey in the Doctor Who spin-off K-9 and Company in 1981 on BBC1.
 In 1995, he played Bonetti in Season 2, Episode 1 of Wycliffe.

 Fiction

+In a 2012 interview with Spooky Isles, Chapman shared candid reflections on acting, horror, and his transition into writing.
+He described the gaps between acting roles as "increasingly agonising," a challenge that writing helped to alleviate by giving him creative autonomy.
+Chapman’s fiction explores themes of eroticism, desire, and mortality, drawing inspiration from writers like Ian McEwan and Alain de Botton.
+His short story collection Ms Derby Requires delves into the "irrationality and sheer bloody awkwardness" of human passion.